• Skip to primary navigation

 • 250 g butter melted

-• 4 large British Lion Eggs
+• 4 eggs large, British Lion Eggs

-• 2 tbsp half fat creme fraiche
+• 2 tbsp crème fraîche half fat

 • 3 spring onions finely sliced into rings